 Applicants from non-EU countries who need a residence permit in order to study in Norway may apply for early admission (NUCAS - in Norwegian only).
 In order to apply for early admission, you must fulfil all the basic admission requirements by 1 March.

 In order to be qualified for admission, applicants must fulfil the requirements for Higher Education Entrance Qualification (generell studiekompetanse).

 Some categories of applicants must also document one or two years of higher education.
 Please consult NOKUT's GSU-list for more information.
 Applicants who do not fulfil the general requirements, must pass supplementary examinations from Norwegian upper secondary school.

 Please note that some programmes have special admission requirements in addition to the general requirements (in Norwegian only).

 All applicants must provide documentation of completed secondary school education and fulfil the language requirements in Norwegian and English:

 All applicants to Bachelor's degree programmes must satisfy the Norwegian language requirements by documenting one of the following:

 - Norwegian (393 hours) from Norwegian upper secondary school, "videregående skole", general studies, minimum grade of 2.
 For information about which examinations to sign up for, please contact your local "privatistkontor".

-- Level III examination in Norwegian for foreign students at universities.
+- Level III/trinn 3 examination in Norwegian for foreign students at universities with grade E or better.
 For information, please contact the International Summer School.

 - "Test i norsk - høyere nivå", Norwegian language written test, advanced level, (also known as "Bergenstesten"), with the result "Bestått" or "Godt bestått".
 For information, please contact Folkeuniversitetet.